 Note that midnight on the Astrolabe is on the edge of the disk at the Throne.
 If you hold the Throne away from you, the direction away from you is South.
 West is to the right.
-Follow these steps to determine the information for sunset:
+Follow these steps to determine the information for the setting of the star:

 - 1. Select a calendar date. - 2.
 Convert the calendar date to a zodiacal date using a previous section. - 3.
 Rotate the Rete until the pointer for your star is on the West side of the Astrolabe.
 (If the Throne is pointing away from you, this is the right side.) - 4.
 Rotate the Rule until it points to the zodiacal date on the Rete. - 5.
 The Rule is pointing to the Time of the star's rising. - 6.
 Count lines radiating from the Zenith along the outer edge of the Climate from either the North (0°) or South (180°) ends of the Meridian, or from the horizontal lines East (90°) or West (270°) ends.
-This is the star's Azimuth at rising.
+Each line measures 11.25°.
+Multiply the number of lines by 11.25 to get the value in degrees.
+Make the necessary adjustment of the angle from where you started counting the lines.
+This is the star's Azimuth at setting.